lambda-feedback/user-documentation/docs/advanced/chat_functions/info.md

 ## AI Chatbot Development

 Are you interested in developing your own chatbot?
-Then please check out the [Quickstart guide](quickstart.md) to develop and deploy your own AI chat agent for Lambda Feedback.
+Then check out the [Quickstart guide](quickstart.md) to develop and deploy your own AI chat function for Lambda Feedback.